 The default implementation ofuser_libspace creates a 96-byte block in the ZI region.
-Ever if your application does not have a main() function, theuser_libspace() function does not normally have to be redefined.

-Exactly which functions use static data in their definitions might change in future releases.
+Even if your application does not have a main() function, theuser_libspace() function does not normally have to be redefined.
+Note Exactly which functions use static data in their definitions might change in future releases.

-- 1.17 Re-implementation of legacy function user libspace() in the C library on page 1-35. - 1.49 Assembler macros that tailor locale functions in the C library on page 1-73. - 1.11 ARM C libraries and multithreading on page 1-28.
+- 1.17 Re-implementation of legacy function $\user\libspace()$ in the C library on page 1-36. - 1.49 Assembler macros that tailor locale functions in the C library on page 1-74. - 1.11 ARM C libraries and multithreading on page 1-29.

+'''

-- 4.24 rt_errno_addr() on page 4-216. - 4.26 rt fp status addr() on page 4-218.
+4.24 rt_errno_addr() on page 4-210.

+4.26 rt_fp_status_addr() on page 4-212.

+'''
-Code compatibility between separately compiled and assembled modules.

---apcs=qualifier...qualifier compiler option.
+Code compatibility between separately compiled and assembled modules. --apcs=qualifier...qualifier compiler option.

-1.15 Use of the user_libspace static data area by the C libraries
+1.15 Use of the user libspace static data area by the C libraries

-The user_libspace static data area holds the static data for the C libraries.
-The C libraries use the user_libspace area to store a number of different types of data.
+The \\user\libspace static data area holds the static data for the C libraries.
+The C libraries use the \\user\libspace area to store a number of different types of data.

-The user_libspace static data area holds the static data for the C libraries.
 This is a block of 96 bytes of zero-initialized data, supplied by the C library.
 It is also used as a temporary stack during C library initialization.

-The default ARM C libraries use the user_libspace area to hold:
+The default ARM C libraries use the \\user\libspace area to hold:

 - errno, used by any function that is capable of setting errno.
-By default, rt_errno_addr() returns a pointer to errno. - The Floating-Point (FP) status word for software floating-point (exception flags, rounding mode).
+By default, \\rt\errno\addr() returns a pointer to errno. - The Floating-Point (FP) status word for software floating-point (exception flags, rounding mode).
 It is unused in hardware floating-point.
-By default, rt_fp_status_addr() returns a pointer to the FP status word. - A pointer to the base of the heap (that is, the Heap_Descriptor), used by all the malloc-related functions. - The current locale settings, used by functions such as setlocale(), but also used by all other library functions that depend on them.
-For example, the ctype.h functions have to access the LC CTYPE setting.
+By default, \\rt\fp\status\addr() returns a pointer to the FP status word. - A pointer to the base of the heap (that is, the \\Heap\Descriptor), used by all the malloc-related functions. - The current locale settings, used by functions such as setlocale(), but also used by all other library functions that depend on them.
+For example, the ctype.h functions have to access the LC\CTYPE setting.

-The C++ libraries use the user_libspace area to hold:
+The C++ libraries use the \\user\libspace area to hold:

-- The new_handler field and ddtor_pointer: - The new_handler field keeps track of the value passed to std::set_new_handler(). - The ddtor_pointer, that points to a list of destructions to be performed on program exit.
+- The new\handler field and ddtor\pointer: - The new\handler field keeps track of the value passed to std::set\new\handler(). - The ddtor\pointer, that points to a list of destructions to be performed on program exit.
 For example, objects constructed outside function scope exist for the duration of the program, but require destruction on program exit.
-The ddtor_pointer is used by cxa_atexit() and aeabi_atexit(). - C++ exception handling information for functions such as std::set_terminate() and std::set unexpected().
+The ddtor\pointer is used by \\cxa\atexit() and \\aeabi\atexit(). - C++ exception handling information for functions such as std::set\terminate() and std::set\unexpected().

-Note How the C and C++ libraries use the user_libspace area might change in future releases aeabi_atexit() in C++ ABI for the ARM Architecture. std::set_terminate(), std::set_unexpected(), in Exception Handling ABI for the ARM Architecture.
+Note How the C and C++ libraries use the user_libspace area might change in future releases

-1.16 C library functions to access subsections of the user_libspace static data area on page 1-34 user_perproc_libspace()
+1.16 C library functions to access subsections of the user libspace static data area on page 1-35.